-Being around controlling people can be extremally emotionally draining, leaving you stressed out and confused.
+Being around a controlling person can be extremely emotionally draining, leaving you stressed out and confused.
 Take a step back and assess all the relationships you have in your life.
 Do any of them leave you feeling suffocated or distressed?
-Is there someone you feel you have to tip-toe around or always consider how best to please them?
+Is there someone you feel you have to tip-toe around or always do your best to please them?

 If you answered yes to the above, then you may have controlling people within your life.

-A controlling person shouldn’t be confused with a forceful personality, it is more about how they make you feel.
-If they are a big character but allow you to totally be yourself, then they may not be a controlling person.
+A controlling person shouldn’t be confused with a forceful personality – it is more about how they make you feel.
+If someone is a big character but allows you to totally be yourself, then they may not be a controlling person.

 The following 6 signs will help you distinguish if you have controlling people within your life:

 Controlling people often have a problem with the words ‘no’ and ‘sorry’.
 They won’t take no for answer because they are determined to have their way.
-As a result, controlling people often excel in corporate environments where they climb a career ladder without concern for people around them.
+As a result, people with a controlling personality often excel in corporate environments where they climb a career ladder without concern for the people around them.

-Similarly, controlling people struggle with saying sorry in a genuine capacity.
+Similarly, a controlling person will struggle with saying sorry in a genuine capacity.
 This is because saying sorry would suggest that they were in the wrong and put them in a weaker social position.

-A classic sign of a controlling person is that they want you all to their self.
+A classic sign of a controlling person is that they want you all to themselves.
 They may suggest that you ‘don’t need anyone else’ and gradually isolate you from other friends and family.

 This creates a co-dependency over time that leaves you in a position where you are more susceptible to being controlled.
-This behaviour is especially common in romantic relationships with controlling people.
+This behavior is especially common in romantic relationships with controlling people.

 Controlling people almost treat other people like ‘projects’ and will often want to change you into the person that suits them best.

-For example, perhaps they want someone to accompany them to trendy parties.
-They may start suggesting you dress in certain ways that suit them and make them feel good.
-This not only knocks your self-confidence but after time, will make you question your own identity and self-worth.
+For example, perhaps, they want someone to accompany them to trendy parties.
+They may encourage you to dress in a certain way that works for them and makes them feel good – even if it doesn’t fit with your style.
+Not only does this knock your self-confidence, but after time, it will also make you question your own identity and self-worth.

 Suddenly, they may start ignoring your calls because they are busy with someone else.
 This leaves you feeling needy and again more susceptible to being controlled.

 Jealousy is often the most obvious sign of weakness in a controlling person.
 They hate the thought that someone else could have your attention.
-They may try and sabotage your relationships with other people by telling you that they are no good for you or by starting rumours about the other person.
-If this is ignored, it can provoke a controlling person into more extreme behaviour.
+They may try to sabotage your relationships with other people by telling you that they are no good for you or by starting rumors about the other person.
+If you ignore them, it can provoke a controlling person into more extreme behavior.

 If you relate to any of the above signs, then it is highly likely you have some sort of relationship with a controlling person.
-Conversely, perhaps you read this list and suspect you could be a controlling person yourself.
+Conversely, perhaps, after reading this list, you suspect that you could be a controlling person yourself.

 However, if you feel at risk from the controlling person, then seek help from other people outside of that relationship.
 In severe cases, professional help may be the most useful thing.
 There are plenty of resources to advise on how to deal with controlling and manipulative people.